leec94/SY0-701-notes/README.md

 Concealment types
 - Tokenization: the process of substituting a sensitive data element with a non-sensitive equivalent, referred to as a token.
 The token and the data it substitutes are stored in a secure database.
 If the original data is needed, it can be accessed using the token and querying the database.
 The token will be a different size and have a different structure than the original data so the token can’t be used to decipher the original data.
 - Steganography: the practice of concealing a file, message, image, or video within another file, message, image, or video
 - Data masking: a method to de-identify some or all characters in a sequence, but not changing the total number of characters that a field should contain.
 The masked version will be structurally the same, but the data will be hidden.
-Changing the letters or numbers entered into a password field with dots is an example of data masking.
-Data that is masked will have the same number of characters as the original data, not a smaller set
+Data that is masked will have the same number of characters as the original data, not a smaller set. _Example:_ Changing the letters or numbers entered into a password field with dots is an example of data masking.
 - Encryption: the process of converting information or data into a code to prevent unauthorized access.
 It often uses an algorithm to replace the original data with other data.
 If a person figures out or acquires the algorithm, the data can be decrypted

 Security Controls \[[Ref](https://purplesec.us/learn/security-controls/)\]